Active skill exists …. but it is challenging to detect reliably and, even when present, decays over time.

 Managers in the top security-selection skill decile in one period are twice as likely to outperform in the subsequent three years.
 Managers in the bottom skill decile are more than twice as likely to underperform.

 Skill by itself, however, is insufficient.
 Managers must also take enough security-selection risk to overcome fees.
 One-third of active mutual funds, and half of fund assets, take too little active risk to overcome active fees, even with top-tier skill.
 We require managers with security-selection skill who also take sufficient security-selection risk.

 Our manager search process begins by screening out those managers who take too little active risk relative to fees, as well as those that fail to show evidence of security selection skill, allowing us to focus deep qualitative assessments on a small subset of all managers.

 Manager interviews incorporating equity factor risk data allow search analysts to focus discussions on the true drivers of performance and understand investment processes at levels never before imagined.

 New equity factor risk models built for oversight are a game-changer in the search for active skill and put the power back in the hands of asset owners, where it belongs.

-If you’d like to see an analysis of a particular manager or portfolio, please email firstname.lastname@example.org know who you’d like to see.
+If you’d like to see an analysis of a particular manager or portfolio, please let firstname.lastname@example.org know who you’d like to see.